the Norfolk and Western Railway acquired the New River Plateau Railroad and built the Cripple Creek Extension to Fries and Galax

 Source: ESRI, ArcGIS Online

-Once the Norfolk and Western controlled both sets of railroad tracks extending south through the Blue Ridge in Southwest Virginia, competition was blocked.
-The Virginia and Kentucky Railroad had been chartered in 1884 to link the iron ore lands in the Blue Ridge with the coal in Kentucky, crossing the New River.
-Once the Norfolk and Western Railway gained access to most furnaces in Carroll and Wythe counties, there was no market left for a competitor.
+Once the Norfolk and Western controlled both sets of railroad tracks extending south through the Blue Ridge in Southwest Virginia, any potential competition had been blocked.
+The Norfolk and Western Railway controlled access to most iron furnaces in Carroll and Wythe counties, as well as the lead/zinc mines at Austinville.
+Though the Virginia and Kentucky Railroad had been chartered in 1884 and authorized to link the iron ore lands in the Blue Ridge with the coal in Kentucky via the New River, the Virginia ore mines did not generate enough freight to support two railroads.

 The last of the lead, zinc, and iron ore mines at Austinville closed in 1981.
 That cut the traffic on the 50-mile stretch of rail between Pulaski-Galax from 2,000 cars/year to 300 cars/year.